Certifications

 The C-sink of Valley Widnau is therefore approx. 375 kg per m2 net floor area or approx. 250 kg per m2 gross floor area above ground.

 1kg of hemp binds around 1.7kg of CO2 during growth (3 months).
-Photosynthesis removes CO2 from the atmosphere.(Carbon Dioxide Removal)
+Photosynthesis removes CO2 from the atmosphere and stores it temporarily during the life of the building.

 CO2 balances are based on Ökobaudat or KBOB (Switzerland).